cldf/cldf/components/borrowings/description.md

 Thus, CLDF provides a borrowing table, with the default description [`BorrowingTable-metadata.json`](BorrowingTable-metadata.json).

-A `null` value for the `sourceFormReference` marks missing knowledge about the source word (or donor language).
-In this case, a `Comment` should be used to describe the available knowledge.
+While ideally a particular source form in a particular donor language would be specified for each borrowing, this can often not be done.
+In these cases a `null` value for the `sourceFormReference` marks missing knowledge about the source word (or donor language).
+A `Comment` should be used to describe the available knowledge.

 Often datasets will add a column specifying reliability levels of the loan assessment (e.g. WOLD's ["borrowed score"](http://wold.clld.org/terms#borrowed_score)), but no common encoding scheme for such levels has been conventionalized yet.

+## Example

+- WOLD's `BorrowingTable` is described here: https://github.com/lexibank/wold/blob/v4.0/cldf/cldf-metadata.json#L533-L638